EloiStree3D/EloiStree3D/README.md

 But my second hobby due to my lifetime project, OMI, is 3D printer (PLA & CNC).

-As I don't want to mix my code and my 3D in repository I created this secondary account.
+As I don't want to mix my code and my 3D projects, I created this secondary account.
 Enjoy my 3D models and workshop on the topic.

 All my works are under beerware license.
 > 'Send me beer or a coffee by donation if you like or use frequently what I created'
 Send a beer: https://ko-fi.com/eloistree ||  https:paypal.me/eloistree

+> Model are Free, under beerware license, if you download them from GitHub.
+> And at cost, and store license, if you buy them on a specific store.

 Find me on discord if you need to talk or help:
 💬 https://eloistree.page.link/discord